r-luk4s/r-luk4s/README.md

 ## What's up?
 Call me Ribeiro

-- I'm currently learning Psychoanalysis.
+- I'm currently learning Psychology.
 - I use this space for my organization and sharing of the projects I have developed.
 - Ask me about 00s songs.
 - A big fan of Supernatural.